noflashbang/RogueSyntax/README.md

-# RogueSyntax
+# AutoSettings
-Placeholder for the interpreter
+Library for automatically creating and loading settings from ini files